Call Tariffs and Pricing for Telecom Resellers

 Bundled minutes and discount plans are powerful tools for winning and keeping customers.
 SAFE supports several approaches:

-- Inclusive minute bundles -give customers a set number of minutes per month, with overage billed at standard rates
+- Inclusive minute bundles: give customers a set number of minutes per month, with overage billed at standard rates

-- Tiered discounts -reduce rates as usage increases
+- Tiered discounts: reduce rates as usage increases

-- Loyalty discounts -reward long-standing customers with better rates
+- Loyalty discounts: reward long-standing customers with better rates

 The discount plans documentation covers how to configure each type.
-Well-designed bundles increase customer satisfaction while protecting your margins.

 A Worked Example

-Let’s say you’re setting up pricing for a small business customer with 10 phone lines:
+Here’s a typical setup for a small business customer with 10 phone lines:

 | Item | Monthly Cost |